ufs-community/ufs-srweather-app/docs/UsersGuide/source/TinkeringWWflowDetails/InputOutputFiles.rst

 UFS Weather Model
 ------------------
 As stated in :numref:`Section %s <UserSpecificConfig>`, the workflow can be run in "community" mode or "nco" mode, which determines the location and names of the output files.
 Weather Model output files can be in :term:`netCDF` or :term:`NEMSIO` format.
-The output file format is set in the ``model_configure`` file (see :numref:`Table %s <TemplateFiles>`) using the ``output_file`` variable.
+The output file format is set in the ``model_configure`` file using the ``output_file`` variable (see :ref:`UFS WM Documentation <ufs-wm:model_configureFile>`).
 At this time, due to limitations in the post-processing component, only netCDF output is recommended as output for the SRW Application.

 .. note::
    The fully supported options for this release include running in "community" mode with netCDF-formatted output files.